vain0x/text-position-rs/README.md

 ### Saturating subtraction of row-column pairs

-The saturating_sub, written as `x \ y`, is inversion of the addition.
+The saturating_sub, written as `x \ y` here, is inversion of the addition.

 Define the saturating_sub of row-column pairs by prefix-stripping of corresponding strings.
 For example,